Our Team Leadership

 Lori Friedman

 Lori is a Certified Public Accountant with extensive experience in public and private accounting.
-Since 2009, she has operated her own firm in Alexandria, Virginia.
+From 2009 – 2023, she operated her own firm in Alexandria, Virginia.

-When Lori isn’t grappling with accounting principles or the Internal Revenue Code, she enjoys life with her husband, Paul, the Executive Director of Safer Country, and the couple’s dog, Sadie.
+When Lori isn’t grappling with accounting principles or the Internal Revenue Code, she enjoys life with her husband, Paul, the Executive Director of Safer Country, and is a regular dog and cat sitter for the neighbors.

 Advisory Committee